lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 Members of the Church covenant to “bear one another’s burdens, … mourn with those that mourn … , and comfort those that stand in need of comfort” (Mosiah 18:8–9).
-Caring for those who have temporal needs is part of the work of salvation and exaltation (see 1.2).
+Caring for those who have temporal needs is part of God’s work of salvation and exaltation (see 1.2).
 This responsibility applies to all members of the Church as they minister to one another.